Castle Bromwich Historic Gardens

 Castle Bromwich Historic Gardens nurtures 40 acres of formal garden and local nature reserve that are over 350 years old - which these days are surrounded by the intense industrial landscapes of the city.

-If you're interested in becoming a Growing Partner, please contact us via email.
+If you're interested in becoming a Growing Partner, please fill out our registration form

 The gardens at Audley End were amongst the largest and most opulent in Jacobean England (1603-1625).